 Chapter 1: Ask Your Readers, Directly

-Cut through the chase and go directly to your source: ask your readers what they want from your website.
+Cut to the chase and go directly to your source: ask your readers what they want from your website.

 Online tools such as SurveyMonkey or a simple WordPress plugin like WPPolls is all you need to begin pulling out incredible information about what your market wants.